 If the decision is made not to lift the hood when this warning appears, get service help right away.
-See Roadside Assistance Program $\Rightarrow$ 404.

 If the decision is made to lift the hood, make sure the vehicle is parked on a level surface.
+See Roadside Assistance Program

-Check to see if the engine cooling fans are running.
+Check to see if the engine cooling fan(s) are running.
 If the engine is overheating, the fans should be running.
-If they are not, do not continue to run the engine and have the vehicle serviced.
+If they are not, do not continue to run the engine.
+Have the vehicle serviced